 Defending charges of improper relationships between an educator and a student takes a lot of diligence and creativity.
 Obviously if the sexual relationship and/or contact itself can be contested or challenged this should be done.
 If the facts seem difficult then the attorney should be prepared to lodge more creative challenges.

 The Sutton opinion demonstrates even the Court’s discomfort with how broadly this law can be applied – or misapplied.
 If jurors share the same sentiment then challenging these cases in trial could yield positive results.

-*Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
-Nothing in this article is intended to be legal advice.
-For legal advice about any specific situation you should contact a lawyer directly.
+*Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas and has been designated as a Texas Super Lawyer By Thomson Reuters.